 2.8: What resources and equipment does the school provide for children with SEND?

 Individual specialist equipment is sometimes accessed through the outside agency involved with a child’s care e.g. specially adapted chairs through Occupational Therapy (OT).
 Smaller and more frequently used equipment e.g. Visual timetables, left handed scissors, writing slopes, concentrators, talking tins and sensory feedback cushions are provided by school for children who need them.

-At Hawkedon we have 3 Nurture rooms which are available for timetabled sessions for children identified as needing support.
-Two of the Nurture rooms are resourced with sensory equipment which will be used with those pupils identified as requiring specific sensory input; the third room, is used predominantly for talking and play therapies.
+At Hawkedon we have 2 Nurture rooms which are available for timetabled sessions for children identified as needing support.
+The Nurture rooms are resourced with sensory equipment which are used with those pupils identified as requiring specific sensory input.
+They can also be used for talking and play therapies.
 These rooms are available for ‘emotional first aid’.2.9: What special arrangements can be made for my child when taking examinations?